VMScluster: Initial release

 Digital Equipment Corporation (DEC) first announced VAXclusters in May 1983.
-At this stage, clustering required specialised communications hardware, as well as some major changes to low-level subsystems in VMS.
+At that stage, clustering required specialised communications hardware, as well as some major changes to low-level subsystems in the VMS operating system.
 The software and hardware were designed jointly.
 VAXcluster support was first added in VAX/VMS V4.0, which was released in 1984.
 This version only supported clustering over DEC's proprietary Computer Interconnect (CI).

 At the center of each cluster was a star coupler, to which every node (computer) and data storage device in the cluster was connected by one or two pairs of CI cables.
 Each pair of cables had a transmission rate of 70 megabits per second, a high speed for that era.
 Using two pairs gave an aggregate transmission rate of 140 megabits per second, with redundancy in case one cable failed; the star couplers also had redundant wiring for better availability.

 Each CI cable connected to its computer via a CI Port, which could send and receive packets without any CPU involvement.
 To send a packet, a CPU had only to create a small data structure in memory and append it to a "send" queue; similarly, the CI Port would append each incoming message to a "receive" queue.
 Tests showed that a VAX-11/780 could send and receive 3000 messages per second, even though it was nominally a 1-MIPS machine.
 The closely related Mass Storage Control Protocol (MSCP) allowed similarly high performance from the mass storage subsystem.
-In addition, MSCP packets were very easily transported over the CI allowing remote access to storage devices.
+In addition, MSCP packets were easily transported over the CI allowing remote access to storage devices.

-VAXclustering was the first clustering system to achieve commercial success, and was a major selling point for VAX systems.
+VAXclustering was an early clustering system to achieve commercial success (along with AT&T, Tandem Computers, and Stratus Computers), and was a major selling point for VAX systems.